Greg4cr/LabelSearch/README.md

     * Structs supported.
   * Suite Verification - Complete
   * Suite Minimization - To Do
+* Suite Execution and Scoring - Complete
-* Metaheuristic Search - To Do
+* Metaheuristic Search - In Progress
+  * Random Search - Complete

 Currently, we support basic label coverage.
 In the future, we plan to extend this to include hyperlabels.